Michigan AG offers to do independent investigation of Oxford school officials actions

 — Dana Nessel (@dananessel) December 5, 2021

-On Saturday, Thorne sent a letter to parents about the actions of the school district in the run-up to Tuesday's shooting.
+On Saturday, Throne sent a letter to parents about the actions of the school district in the runup to Tuesday's shooting.

 He wrote that Oxford High School counselors did not believe the 15-year-old charged with killing four classmates and wounding seven others was at risk of harming others.
 He also wrote that Ethan Crumbley appeared calm in an office meeting with his parents on Tuesday, the morning of the shootings, and claimed a graphic drawing depicting blood and a bullet was a part of a video game idea he was designing.